ChenWu98/Point-Then-Operate/README.md

 * System outputs are saved under `PTO-{yelp, amazon}/outputs/sampled_results/`, which include
     - Negative to positive outputs: `sentiment.test.0.ours`
     - Positive to negative outputs: `sentiment.test.1.ours`
 * Reminder: `reference.{0, 1}` aligns each test sample to its human reference.
-However, the order of sentences in `reference.{0, 1}` is not consistent with that in `sentiment.test.{0, 1}`.
+However, for the Amazon dataset, the order of sentences in `reference.{0, 1}` is not consistent with that in `sentiment.test.{0, 1}`.
 We fix it in `PTO-amazon/dataloaders/amazon.py`.
 Take care if you are using the Amazon dataset for your own project

 ### Train the Models
 * Train language models (optional and *not* recommended since they are only used as extrinsic rewards)